Columbia Workers' Compensation Lawyer

 5. Contact an Attorney

 Do not wait to get help from Stewart Law Offices.
-Our lawyers will be able to offer help immediately to recover all of the benefits that you could be eligible to receive.
+Our personal injury lawyers in Columbia will be able to offer help immediately to recover all of the benefits that you could be eligible to receive.
 Time limits are very important in most workplace accident claims.
 In addition to the 90-day requirement for reporting an accident to your employer, you are also subject to a two-year statute of limitations on your claim for workers’ compensation benefits.

 Mistakes to Avoid When Filing a Workers’ Compensation Claim